 I suppose it should be noted that one of my guilty pleasures is a Dalmore.
 There are many reasons that I shouldn’t like it but I do.
 I go into more detail in some of my other Dalmore reviews, which you can find in the archives.

 The Cigar Malt has been around for a while in a couple of incarnations.
 It has never carried an age statement but I have heard that there are whiskies of up to 15 years old in its make up.
 If anyone has more information on this, or indeed, can correct me on this then please feel free to get in touch.

 Previous incarnations retailed for around the £40 point but the newer version sits in the region of £70.
 The reason given for this is that the constituent whiskies are now much older than in the past.

 Dalmore Master Blender (and pretty much the brand figurehead) Richard Paterson is himself a cigar smoker and talks about his love of cigars and whisky (amongst other things) in this great interview with UK Cigar Scene.

-There is no surprise that with Dalmores position in the ‘Luxury’ end of the whisky spectrum that matching it with a Cigar makes branding sense.
+There is no surprise that with The Dalmore’s position in the ‘Luxury’ end of the whisky spectrum that matching it with a Cigar makes branding sense.
 The Cigar Malt is however designed to pair with a specific cigar, The Partagas Serie D No4.

 Unfortunately at the time of writing this review I had a different cigar from the Partagas range, The Serie P No2.

 I have for the purposes of this review tried the Cigar Malt both with and without the cigar as this is after all a whisky website (even though I do randomly transition to some cigar rambles)

-There are a heady mix of finishes in the Cigar Malt.
+There are a heady mix of casks present in the Cigar Malt.
 It is comprised of whiskies finished in 70% Oloroso Sherry, 20% American White Oak and 10% Cabernet Sauvignon casks.